Let’s be honest smoke on a gas grill most of the time is from burning grease.

 When To Add Smoke And When Not

-Meat that you grill longer than let’s say 20 minutes are a better candidate for adding a smoky flavor with real wood.
+Meat that you grill longer than let’s say 20 minutes is a better candidate for adding a smoky flavor with real wood.

 There is one exception to this and that is the use of so-called “liquid smoke”.

-Okay, back to the subject of adding smoke to your meat on a gas grill.
+Okay, back to adding smoke to your meat on a gas grill.

 As I mentioned this will work best at a low temperature with meat that has to cook slowly.